Deportation of Kilmar Abrego Garcia: Return to the United States and criminal charges

 On September 26, Abrego Garcia was transferred from the Farmville, Virginia detention center to the Moshannon Valley Processing Center in Philipsburg, Pennsylvania.

-On October 1, a U.S. immigration judge in Baltimore rejected the asylum application, leaving Abrego Garcia with the option of appealing to the Board of Immigration Appeals.
+On October 1, a US immigration judge in Baltimore rejected the asylum application, leaving Abrego Garcia with the option of appealing to the Board of Immigration Appeals.

 On October 3, regarding Abrego Garcia's motion to dismiss his indictment on the grounds of "vindictive and selective prosecution", Judge Crenshaw said that there was a "realistic likelihood" of the prosecution being a vindictive act of retaliation for Abrego Garcia's initial lawsuit about his deportation.
 Crenshaw said the parties could proceed with discovery, and there would be an evidentiary hearing on the matter to enable the court to consider the issue.

 On October 24, the Trump administration stated in a court filing that it planned to send Abrego Garcia to Liberia within as little as one week, asserting that the government had cleared the final legal hurdles to his removal and presenting the plan as part of its broader third-country removal efforts.

+On November 14, the government told the court that Costa Rica – Abrego Garcia's preferred destination – "refuses to accept him".
+However, on November 21, The Washington Post reported that, according to Costa Rican Minister of Public Security Mario Zamora Cordero, Costa Rica remained willing to accept him on humanitarian grounds.
+Abrego Garcia's lawyers then told the court that the U.S. government's evident lie was "unmistakable proof of continued vindictiveness" toward Abrego Garcia.

+A December 3 order from Judge Crenshaw, unsealed a few weeks later, revealed that it was only after Abrego Garcia had been removed from and returned to the United States that the Justice Department claimed it was important to indict him.

+On December 11, Maryland-based federal judge Paula Xinis granted Abrego Garcia his habeas petition and ordered him released from custody.
+He was released that evening.
+He said (as interpreted into English): "I stand before you a free man and I want you to remember me this way, with my head held up high. ...
+I will continue to fight and stand firm against all of the injustices this government has done upon me.
+Regardless of this administration, I believe this is a country of laws and I believe that this injustice will come to an end."
+The next morning, Judge Xinis granted a temporary restraining order to block authorities from detaining him again.
+On March 20, 2026, the government claimed that not deporting Abrego Garcia to Liberia would "cast doubt on the diplomatic reliability of the United States" and asked Judge Xinis to dissolve her injunction by April 17.